Washington Diminished Value Claims

 McCurdy v.
 Union Pacific R.R., 68 Wash.
 2d 457 (1966)

-The Washington Supreme Court held that the proper measure of damage to personal property is the difference in market value immediately before and immediately after the injury.
-The court explained that while the reasonable cost of repairs may be considered in determining damages, repair costs are not exclusive and do not control where they fail to fully compensate for the loss in value.
-This decision establishes that damages are based on actual market loss, not merely the expense of repairs.
+The Washington Supreme Court held that the proper measure of damage to personal property is the difference in market value immediately before and after the injury.
+Repair costs may factor into that analysis, the court explained, but they're not exclusive and don't control when they fail to fully compensate the loss.

 Sheridan v.
 General Electric Co., 3 Wash.
 App.
 669 (1970)

-The Washington Court of Appeals reaffirmed that damages must compensate an injured party for the actual loss in value suffered.
-The court made clear that recovery is not limited to repair costs alone when those repairs do not restore the property to its pre injury value.
-Where a loss in market value remains after repairs, that loss represents real economic damage that is compensable under Washington law.
+The Court of Appeals reaffirmed that an injured party must be compensated for the actual loss in value suffered.
+Recovery isn't limited to repair costs when those repairs don't restore the property to its pre-injury value — the remaining loss is real economic damage.

 Below are answers to common questions about Washington diminished value claims, including how claims work, time limits, and how loss in market value is calculated after an accident.

-Yes.
-Washington follows a fault based system.
-The at fault driver’s insurance company may be responsible for diminished value in addition to repair costs.
+Washington is a fault-based state, so the at-fault driver's insurance company may owe diminished value in addition to repair costs.

-In most cases, no. Washington policies generally do not include first party diminished value coverage unless specifically written into the policy.
+In most cases, no — Washington policies generally don't include first-party diminished value coverage unless it's specifically written in.

-There is no official Washington formula.
-Insurance companies often use internal models.
-Premier Diminished Value Specialists uses a market comparison method analyzing real vehicles with and without accident history to determine actual loss.
+There's no official Washington formula.
+Insurers often use internal models, while Premier uses a market comparison of real vehicles with and without accident history to find the actual loss.

-Washington generally allows three years for property damage claims.
-It is best to pursue the claim immediately after repairs are completed.
+Washington generally allows three years for property damage claims — it's best to start documentation as soon as repairs wrap up.

-Yes, but without supporting documentation claims may be denied.
-A professional market based report strengthens your position.
+Yes, but without supporting documentation, claims are often denied.
+A professional, market-based report strengthens your position.

 Still have a question?